ForsbergPyschometrics/D3mirt/README.md

 Call `plot()` and use the gender data, contained in column two in data frame $x$, in the `levels` argument.
 In the function call below, the axes in the model are named using the `x.lab`, `y.lab`, and `z.lab` arguments following the direction of the constructs.
-Note, the model axes represent unidimensional singular structures or traits.
+Note that the model axes represent unidimensional singular structures or traits.

 ``` r